PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-09 01:42:02
+Last updated: 2024-04-09 01:43:08
-Random Quote: Everyone sounds like Meryl Streep with a gun to their head. - Mike Ehrmantraut
+Random Quote: Don't believe everything you hear.
+Our enemies want to separate us.
+But Mandalorians are stronger together. - Bo-Katan